 A balcony is often a feature to consider for investors jumping in to purchase an investment unit or apartment.
 Regardless of whether it is a stunning cityscape, a romantic valley, or a brick wall of the adjacent building, a balcony is important and can be a deal-breaker for many tenants looking for a relaxing outdoor terrace or balcony space.
 Whatever style of balcony you have, do ensure it is in good condition and safe to use for the tenants.

 The true value of a balcony for investors and landlords

 Whether you’re a new or seasoned investor looking to invest in a unit, put yourself in the tenant’s shoes.
-Walk in the property, and consider if you would like to experience walking in the door, opening the balcony door, and smelling the fresh air.
+Walk into the property, and consider if you would like to experience walking in the door, opening the balcony door, and smelling the fresh air.

-“A report by Secret Agent Property Services suggests that one-bedroom apartments with balconies can be sold for 11.69 percent than those without.
+“A report by Secret Agent Property Services suggests that one-bedroom apartments with balconies can be sold for 11.69 percent more than those without.
 In two-bedroom apartments, the increase with a balcony is 8.40 percent.”